sovereign-guides/sovbot/README.md

 - [Publish Premium VODs](src/commands/post.js): Posts and tags a premium video, pushes the video's Id into an AutoMod list.

+- [Prune Unverified Members](src/commands/prune.js): Removes members that have yet to be verified after 3 weeks of being in the server.

 ---

 ## Contributing